Type

 - Can attend regular appointments

-- Need help with complex PTSD symptoms as their main diagnosis
+- Need help with symptoms of Complex PTSD

 - Can manage the emotional demands of therapy and have support in place for managing their emotions outside of therapy sessions